parkan/helia-ia-frontend/README.md

 ## Environment Variables

+- `VITE_BASE_PATH` - Set the base path for deployment (e.g., `/my-repo/` for GitHub Pages)

-No environment variables are required for basic operation.
+No other environment variables are required for basic operation.
 The app runs entirely in the browser.

 ## Architecture